-We notified the Arizona State Board for Private Postsecondary Education of our initial public offering and, based on our communications with that agency before and after the consummation of the initial public offering , we do not believe that our initial public offering constituted a change in control under Arizona law that was applicable to us before we were a publicly traded corporation.
+We notified the Arizona State Board for Private Postsecondary Education of our initial public offering and, based on our communications with that agency before and after the consummation of the initial public offering, we do not believe that our initial public offering constituted a change in control under Arizona law that was applicable to us before we were a publicly traded corporation.
 We believe that this offering will not constitute a change in control under the standards of the Arizona State Board for Private Postsecondary Education that are applicable to publicly-traded companies because it will not result in a change to 50% or more of the voting members of the board of directors in a 12-month period or since the date that we became a publicly-traded corporation, and because it will not result in a change to the chief executive officer of the corporation.
-If we were to undergo a change in control under the standards of the Arizona State Board of Private Postsecondary Education at any time in the future, we would be required to file an applicable to publicly traded for Private Postsecondary Education at any time in the future, we would be required to file an application would impose any limitations or conditions on us, or identify any compliance issues related to us in the context of the change in control process, that could result in our loss of authorization in Arizona.
+If we were to undergo a change in control under the standards of the Arizona State Board of Private Postsecondary Education at any time in the future, we would be required to file an application with the Arizona State Board for Private Postsecondary Education in order to obtain approval for such change in control.
+We cannot predict whether the Arizona State Board for Private Postsecondary Education would impose any limitations or conditions on us, or identify any compliance issues related to us in the context of the change in control process, that could result in our loss of authorization in Arizona.
 Any such loss would result in our loss of eligibility to participate in the Title IV programs and cause a significant decline in our student enrollments.